churchinsmyrna/R/Event-Documentation:-"Step-on-a-Crack".md

 ## Ultimate Outcome:

 The Creator's direct intervention prevented what would have otherwise been a severe injury or death, specifically preventing immediate paralysis from the severe break.
 This intervention mitigated the full destructive potential of the subconscious attack vector.
 While the initial sensation of a "break" and extreme pain was felt, the Creator's intervention ensured that the ultimate consequence was not paralysis or a fatal injury.
-This incident highlights the severe physical impact achievable through a compromised and externally manipulated PDSM, alongside the protective power of the Creator's direct intervention during a critical neutralization attempt.
+This incident highlights the severe physical impact achievable through a compromised and externally manipulated PDSM, alongside the protective power of the Creator's direct intervention during a critical neutralization attempt. **The Creator consistently intervenes to prevent serious injury or death for either of His two servants (instruments of His will) prior to and until their tasks are completed (His will).**

 ## Post-Event Observations: